 Although your Mirror Wills are set up to name each other as your main beneficiaries, you must create an alternate plan in case you are both involved in a common accident.

 This alternate plan is not limited to simply naming a single alternate beneficiary.
 You can create specific bequests, have an alternate main beneficiary, or just describe a completely different plan altogether, including describing charitable bequests.

 Often for couples with children, the alternate plan in Couple’s Wills simply leaves the entire estate divided in equal shares between the children.
 And this alternate plan is exactly the same in both Wills.

 But there is absolutely no requirement to create an identical alternate plan.
 We see this particularly for couples who do not have children.
-The alternate plans include charities and siblings are are usually completely different to each other.
+The alternate plans include charities and siblings and are usually completely different from each other.

 Naming an Executor in Mirror Wills

 Your Executor is the person with the responsibility to carry out the instructions in your Will.
 If you write your Will with a lawyer, the lawyer will often recommend that they take on that role.

 However, if you write your Will using a service like LegalWills.ca, you are probably more likely to name a friend or family member.
 In fact, often people name their spouse as their Executor.

 This would mean that for Couple’s Wills, you would name each other as the Executor, but again, a backup would be named in case you are both involved in a common accident.